featured image

 {

-/* Parse packet headers to get to RIP payload */
+/* Parse headers to reach RIP payload */

 sr_rip_hdr_t *rip_hdr = (sr_rip_hdr_t *)(packet +